 There is a statue at the plaza centre, of King José I, looking at the Tagus river.
-At the southern end of the plaza, there are steps leading the river, perfect stop to relax and watch the sun go down.
+At the southern end of the plaza, there are steps leading to the river, this is a perfect stop to relax and watch the sun go down.

 On the northern side of the Comércio Square, is the triumphal arch.
 The Arco da Rua Augusta triumphal arch – was to signify the victory over the earthquake devastation to re-building a new city.